AglayS/Website/README.md

 # Website
-HTML/CSS/JavaScript project for personal website Practicing and wanted to do something fun!
+HTML/CSS/JavaScript project for personal website.
+Practicing and wanted to do something fun!